jakoch/awesome-composer/README.md

 ## Plugins

+### Assets management

+- [Composer-Asset-Plugin](https://github.com/fxpio/composer-asset-plugin) - A npm/Bower Dependencies Manager for Composer.
+- [Foxy](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations when composer package is installed or updated.

+### Automatization

+- [Composer-Suggest](https://github.com/nfreear/composer-suggest) - Enables you to install a custom group of suggested packages, based on keyword patterns.
+- [composer-git-hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
+- [Composer-Warmup](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.

+### Cleaners

+- [Composer-Cleanup-Plugin](https://github.com/barryvdh/composer-cleanup-plugin) - Removes tests & documentation folders from the vendor dir.
+- [Composer-Cleaner](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.
+- [composer-ignore-plugin](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.

+### Dependency management

+- [Composer-Bin-Plugin](https://github.com/bamarni/composer-bin-plugin) - Adds support for managing dependencies for multiple packages in a single repository or isolate bin dependencies.

+### Development

 - [Documentation for Plugins](https://getcomposer.org/doc/articles/plugins.md) - This offical documentation is good starting point, when writing a Composer plugin.
-- [Composer-Asset-Plugin](https://github.com/fxpio/composer-asset-plugin) - A npm/Bower Dependencies Manager for Composer.
-- [Composer-AWS](https://github.com/naderman/composer-aws) - The plugin loads repository data and downloads packages from Amazon S3 (with authentication support for private repositories).
 - [Composer-Composition](https://github.com/bamarni/composition) - Provides an API, for checking your environment at runtime.

-- [Composer-Suggest](https://github.com/nfreear/composer-suggest) - Enables you to install a custom group of suggested packages, based on keyword patterns.
+### Framework specific

+- [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.

+### Information

 - [Composer-Versions-Check](https://github.com/Soullivaneuh/composer-versions-check) - Shows outdated packages from last major versions after using the update command (showing "Latest is vX.Y.Z").
 - [Composer-Changelogs](https://github.com/pyrech/composer-changelogs) - Provides a summary of the updates with links to changelog/releasenote/tag.
 The output is ready to be pasted into the commit message when updating the composer.lock file.
+- [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
+- [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
+- [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
+- [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...

+### Instalation structure

+- [Composer-Shared-Package-Plugin](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share your selected packages between your projects by creating symlinks.
+- [Composer-Symlinker](https://github.com/dg/composer-symlinker) - Enables you to load some packages from different directories (instead of loading them from /vendor).
+- [Composer-Custom-Directory-Installer](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (which is in the vendor folder).

+### Package data merging

 - [Composer-Merge-Plugin](https://github.com/wikimedia/composer-merge-plugin) - Merges multiple `composer.json` files at Composer runtime.
-- [Composer-Bin-Plugin](https://github.com/bamarni/composer-bin-plugin) - Adds support for managing dependencies for multiple packages in a single repository or isolate bin dependencies.
 - [Composer-Inheritance-Plugin](https://github.com/theofidry/composer-inheritance-plugin) - Opinionated version of Wikimedia composer-merge-plugin to work in pair with Bamarni composer-bin-plugin.
 - [Composer-MonoRepo-Plugin](https://github.com/beberlei/composer-monorepo-plugin) - The plugin adds support for managing dependencies for multiple packages in a single repository.

+### Packages sources readers

+- [Composer-AWS](https://github.com/naderman/composer-aws) - The plugin loads repository data and downloads packages from Amazon S3 (with authentication support for private repositories).
+- [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin use `phpext_curl` for downloading packages.

+### Parallel downloaders

+- [Prestissimo](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.
+- [Composer-FastFetch](https://github.com/jakoch/composer-fastfetch) - Parallel Downloader using external download tools: Aria2.

+### Patches

 - [Composer-Patches-Plugin](https://github.com/netresearch/composer-patches-plugin) - Enables you to provide patches for any package from any package.
 When the dependency is fetched, the patch is applied on top.
 - [Composer-Patches](https://github.com/cweagans/composer-patches) - The plugin applies a patch from a local or remote file to any required package.

+### QA

 - [Composer-Plugin-QA](https://github.com/Webysther/composer-plugin-qa) - Comprehensive Plugin for composer to execute PHP Quality assurance Tools.
-- [Composer-Cleanup-Plugin](https://github.com/barryvdh/composer-cleanup-plugin) - Removes tests & documentation folders from the vendor dir.
-- [Composer-Cleaner](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.
-- [Composer-Shared-Package-Plugin](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share your selected packages between your projects by creating symlinks.
-- [Composer-Symlinker](https://github.com/dg/composer-symlinker) - Enables you to load some packages from different directories (instead of loading them from /vendor).
-- [Prestissimo](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.
-- [Composer-FastFetch](https://github.com/jakoch/composer-fastfetch) - Parallel Downloader using external download tools: Aria2.
-- [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin use phpext_curl for downloading packages.
-- [Composer-Custom-Directory-Installer](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (which is in the vendor folder).
-- [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
-- [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
-- [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
-- [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...
-- [composer-ignore-plugin](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.
-- [composer-git-hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
-- [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.
 - [phpcodesniffer-composer-installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - Automates the configuration of custom PHP_CodeSniffer standards/sniffs via Composer

-- [Composer-Warmup](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.
-- [Foxy](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations when composer package is installed or updated.
+### Tools installers

 - [nodejs-installer](https://github.com/thecodingmachine/nodejs-installer) - downloads and installs NodeJS and npm as composer package

 ## Tools